-Want to make the dough ahead of time and roll out later?
+Tip: Want to make the dough ahead of time and roll out later?
 Learn all about How to Freeze Sugar Cookie Dough.

-Step 7: Lift Dough with Offset Spatula
+Step 7: Lift Dough With Offset Spatula

 After cutting out the cookies, carefully pull away the excess dough and use an offset spatula to help lift the cut cookies up and onto the parchment-lined baking sheet.
 While you’re lifting it up with the spatula, use your other hand to support the bottom of the cookie so that it doesn’t break then gently slide it onto the baking sheet.